dalevilla/automatic-wi-fi-reset-using-wemos-d1-mini/README.md

 # automatic-wi-fi-reset-using-wemos-d1-mini
 This device resets the Wi-Fi router when internet connection is lost.
 Intermittent connection means the internet often disconnects, requiring manual reset by unplugging and plugging the adapter or pressing the router's power button two times.
-This device basically automates the process of manual resetting whenever the internet connectivity is lost.
+This device basically automates the process of manual resetting whenever the internet connection is lost.

 # Hardware